 Musicians: Dean and James.

-Praise Team: Lea, Bob Lucinda, Nancy, Rod, Brandon and Aleeya
+Praise Team: Lea, Bob, Lucinda, Nancy, Rod, Rich and Aleeya

 Gathering Music: Congregation